Scott's USAF Installations Page

 Pressing on, I made it to Roswell, New Mexico, for the night.
 I actually made a repeat stay at a motel, which is rare for me.
 I drove 596 miles on this day, in 12 hours.

-The Trinity site was on the Alamogordo Bombing and Gunnery Range, in New Mexico.
-After W.W.II, the range remained in military use and is now White Sands Missile Range (WSMR).
+Alamogordo Bombing and Gunnery Range NM.
+The Trinity site was on this AAF bombing range in New Mexico.
+After WWII, the range remained in military use and is now a portion of White Sands Missile Range (WSMR).
 The folks at WSMR open the Trinity site to the public two days a year, and do a fine job of directing the tourist traffic, greeting visitors, expediting parking, and providing security and safety.
 Many thanks to the many WSMR folks who give up their Saturdays for these open houses.

 Before you make a virtual visit to the site, here's an excerpt from a letter that Albert Einstein sent to President Franklin Roosevelt in 1939, six years earlier: